 What is the big deal with carbon?

-The dinosaurs contained carbon.
-You contain carbon.
 All living things on Earth contain carbon.
+Even you contain carbon.
 Lots of it.
 If you weigh 100 pounds, 18 pounds of you is pure carbon!
-Plants are almost half carbon!
+And plants are almost half carbon!

 With so much carbon, why isn't everything black and sooty?
 How can dogs be white and trees green?
 Because carbon, an element, combines easily with other elements to form new materials.
 The new stuff, called compounds, are quite different from pure carbon.